kirillkovalenko/nssm/README.txt

 Thanks to Christian Long for suggesting virtual accounts.
 Thanks to Marcin Lewandowski for spotting a bug appending to large files.
 Thanks to Nicolas Ducrocq for suggesting timestamping redirected output.
+Thanks to Meang Akira Tanaka for suggestion and initial implementation of the statuscode command.

 Licence
 -------